Royal-Navy/design-system/packages/docs-site/src/library/pages/components/tab-set.md

 #### Sizing & Spacing
 The Scrollable Tab Set component is available in one size.
 The tabs display a date and cannot be customised to accept free text - the only variation allowed is the overall date range (e.g. hour, day, week, or month).

-#### States (if applicable)
+#### States
-Much like the default Tab Set component, the Scrollable Tab Set has 3 states - default, hover, and active.
+Much like the default Tab Set component, the Scrollable Tab Set has three states - default, hover, and active.
 <TabSetScrollableStates />

 #### Hierarchy & Placement